bcgov/AzureFilesPoC/Resources/TerraformResourcesForAzurePoC.md

 5. **Permissions**: The Azure identity used by Terraform (your user account or Service Principal) must have sufficient permissions to create, update, and delete all the resources defined in these Terraform configurations (e.g., Contributor role at the subscription or resource group level).

 6. **Git** (Optional but Recommended): For version control of your Terraform code, Git is highly recommended.

+## Important Considerations for BC Government Azure Landing Zones

+### Azure Policy and Subnet Creation

+The BC Government Azure Landing Zones implement an Azure Policy that requires every subnet to have an associated Network Security Group (NSG) for security controls compliance.
+Standard Terraform resources don't support creating subnets with an associated NSG in a single step.

+For subnet creation, rather than using the standard `azurerm_subnet` resource, this sample uses the `azapi_resource` from the AzAPI Terraform Provider when creating subnets with NSGs.
+This approach accommodates the Azure Policy requirements.

+### Private Endpoints and DNS Integration

+When creating Private Endpoints, be aware that Azure Policy in the landing zones will automatically create DNS zone group associations.
+To avoid Terraform attempting to remove these associations on subsequent runs, all Private Endpoint resources include a `lifecycle` block with `ignore_changes` for the `private_dns_zone_group` property.

 ## 1. Azure Resource Group